n8ur/lotw_tool/README.md

 optional end date), station call, QSO mode, and QSO band.
 You may make those selections with the --qso_startdate, --qso_enddate, --qso_call, --qso_band, and --qso_mode options.
 Note that the program does NOT do any validation on the parameters you specify.
+Also note that the LoTW interfaces allows adding starting and ending time to the QSO date range, but for the moment I have not included that.
+It seems that selection by date range ought to be sufficient.

 In addition to those selections, I've added a couple of filter criteria that are applied AFTER the adifile is downloaded (i.e., these